Ablomis/mod91/CarModding.md

 - UE asset Editor: https://github.com/kaiheilos/Utilities

 ## How game manages cars
-Paath's to the various car meshes are in the F1Manager22/Content/Cars/DA_CarDataAsset.uasset file.
+Path's to the various car meshes are in the F1Manager22/Content/Cars/DA_CarDataAsset.uasset file.
 There you have a list of all teams linked to all components.
 For example:
 ```
         "EF1Team::McLaren": {